caninos-loucos/pulga-zephyr/README.md

 west build -b pulga app -- -DOVERLAY_CONFIG=debug.conf
 ```

 Once you have built the application, run the following command to flash it or use J-Flash Lite.
+When using west, it's necessary to install NRF Command Line Tools beforehand.

 ```shell
 west flash